 Daniel Schinasi, the founder of the Neofuturism movement, (born May 17, 1933, Alexandria of Egypt-died April 12, 2021, Nice, France) was originally from an Italian Sephardic Jewish family.

-Daniel Schinasi was born in the district of Cleopatra in Alexandria of Egypt to parents of Italian origins from Livorno.
-Daniel attended the Silesians school of Don Bosco, an Institute of Business Studies.
+Daniel was born in the district of Cleopatra to parents of Italian origins from Livorno.
+For instance, he attended the Silesians school of Don Bosco, an Institute of Business Studies.

 In 1952 he joins the evening class of drawing at the Academy Silvio Bicchi.